What Exactly to Look for in a Best Short Scale Bass Guitar?

 Bends are also much simpler.

-Beyond the string feel, short-scale bass guitars characteristic smaller-sized frets.
+Beyond the string feel, short-scale bass guitars are characteristic of smaller-sized frets.
 The guitar’s overall scale length makes the frets more compact, to suit the same number of frets as a full-scale bass guitar right into a short-scale guitar neck.

 This makes the fretboard easier to navigate for bassists who can’t stretch their fingers as far across the scale length.